redcats002/nuxt3-antd-online-cmstock-workshop/frontend/readme/readme_httpRequest.md

 Automatic parsing of JSON responses (with access to raw response if needed) Request body and params are automatically handled, with correct Content-Type headers

+Here's a summary of the main differences between useFetch and $fetch:

+- $fetch is a global method, while useFetch is a composable function from the Composition API.
+- $fetch is used directly within components, layouts, or pages, while useFetch is used within a composition function.
+- $fetch supports server-side rendering (SSR) and client-side hydration out of the box, while useFetch needs to be used in conjunction with the fetch method to handle data fetching.
+- $fetch provides a simplified interface for making HTTP requests, while useFetch provides a reactive way to fetch and manage data within a component.
+- $fetch supports middleware and server middleware in Nuxt.js 3, while useFetch is independent of the middleware system and can be used with or without it.

+Both $fetch and useFetch can be used to fetch data from external APIs, but they have different usage patterns and serve different purposes.
+You can choose the one that best fits your needs and the development style of your Nuxt.js 3 project.

 reference:
 https://nuxt.com/docs/api/utils/dollarfetch